yaneevH/site/_posts/2024-09-25-loneliness.md

 ![][image1]

-In this environment, where you are virtually just another person in the simulation, the perception of you doesn't really exist either since it doesn?t effect you.
-This gives you the opportunity to reinvent yourself, to enjoy your solitude, and to present yourself in any way you choose.
+In this environment, where you are virtually just another person in the simulation, the perception of you doesn't exist either since it doesn?t affect you.
+This allows you to reinvent yourself, to enjoy your solitude, and to present yourself in any way you choose.

 You're constantly exposed to people who aren't necessarily going to remember or affect you, which can be a good feeling if you're looking to change things up.
 However, once you've found it?once you've changed things up?it's nice to have some feedback, some friends, some people around you, etc. So keep that in mind.